hagt/ada.github.io/ontology/README.md

 The data is served using the RDF triplestore [OpenLink Virtuoso](https://virtuoso.openlinksw.com/) and [LodView](https://github.com/LodLive/LodView), a software for W3C standard compliant IRI dereferenciation.

-We also developed an interactive visualization of the AdA ontology that can be accessed in our [OntoViz tool](http://ada.filmontology.org/ontoviz/).
+We also developed an interactive visualization of the AdA filmontology that can be accessed in our [OntoViz tool](http://ada.filmontology.org/ontoviz/).

 ### Download

-The AdA ontology is available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology).
+The AdA filmontology is available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology).
 The OWL file can, for example, be viewed and edited with the [Protégé ontology editor](https://protege.stanford.edu/).
+We also offer a ready-to-use [Advene template package](https://github.com/ProjectAdA/public/tree/master/advene_template) to create annotations that conform to AdA filmontology.

 [comment]: <> (Data model - types etc.)